 On March 6, 2007, RGA issued 5.625% Senior Notes due March 15, 2017 with a face amount of \$300.0 million.
 These senior notes have been registered with the Securities and Exchange Commission.
-The net proceeds from the offering were approximately \$295.3 million, a portion of which were used to pay down \$30.0 million of indebtedness under a bank credit facility in March 2007.
-An additional \$20.0 million was used to repay additional indebtedness under a bank credit facility in April 2007.
+The net proceeds from the offering were approximately \$295.3 million, a portion of which were used to pay down \$50.0 million of indebtedness under a U.S. bank credit facility.
 The remaining net proceeds are designated for general corporate purposes.
 Capitalized issue costs were approximately \$2.6 million.